 - 1/2 cup salsa

-- Toppings: Greek yogurt, salsa, avocado, cilantro, green onions, for serving (optional)
+- Greek yogurt, salsa, avocado, cilantro, green onions for serving (optional)

 - Peel and cut off the ends of butternut squash.
-Without slicing any further start spiralizing with top part first (bottom with seeds comes last).
+Without slicing any further start spiralizing with top part first.
 Once you get to the bottom with seeds stop when it is impossible to spiralize.
 Because in smaller squash the pocket with seeds is smaller, I got almost to the bottom thus using almost all squash.

 - Preheat large ceramic non-stick skillet on low-medium heat and swirl oil to coat.
-Add butternut squash “noodles”, sprinkle with salt, cover and cook for 8-10 minutes, stirring a few times.
+Add noodles, sprinkle with salt, cover and cook for 8-10 minutes, stirring a few times.